smitchell6879/plugin.video.specialfeatures/README.md

 ### Context Menu Access

 Originally, Special Features were accessed through a context menu entry.
 This method was dropped to prevent adding to the existing clutter of context menus and in the hopes of providing a more intuitive, streamlined solution.
-However, given that patches are not available for all themes, the context menu may be coming back as a togglable option.
+However, given that patches are not available for all themes, the context menu is back as a togglable option.

 ## Recommended Advanced User Settings